dvidelabs/flatcc/README.md

 ### File Identifiers

-The FlatBuffers schema language has the optional `file_identifier` statement which accepts a 4 characer ASCII string.
+The FlatBuffers schema language has the optional `file_identifier` declaration which accepts a 4 characer ASCII string.
 It is intended to be human readable.
 When absent, the buffer potentially becomes 4 bytes shorter (depending on padding).

-The `file_identifier` is intended to match the `root_type` schema declaration, but this does not take into account that is convenient to create FlatBuffers for other types as well. `flatcc` makes no special destinction for the `root_type` while Googles `flatc` JSON parser uses it to determine the JSON root object type.
+The `file_identifier` is intended to match the `root_type` schema declaration, but this does not take into account that it is convenient to create FlatBuffers for other types as well. `flatcc` makes no special destinction for the `root_type` while Googles `flatc` JSON parser uses it to determine the JSON root object type.

-As a consequence, the file identifier is ambigous, and may change for included files.
-To deal with this, `flatc` defines all types to the file identifier of the schema they belong to or to null if absent.
-It is possible to override this behaviour:
+As a consequence, the file identifier is ambigous.
+Included schema may have separate `file_identifier` declarations.
+To at least make sure each type is associated with its own schemas `file_identifier`, a symbol is defined for each type.
+If the schema has such identifier, it will be defined as the null identifier.

+The generated code defines the identifiers for a given table:

+    #ifndef MyGame_Example_Monster_identifier
+    #define MyGame_Example_Monster_identifier flatbuffers_identifier
+    #endif

+The `flatbuffers_identifier` is the schema specific `file_identifier` and is undefined and redefined for each generated `_reader.h` file.

+The user can now override the identifier for a given type, for example:

     #define MyGame_Example_Vec3_identifer "VEC3"
     #include "monster_test_builder.h"